nimiCurtis/so101_ros2/README.md

 #### Keyboard Commander Utility

-For manual control and testing, an `SDRKeyboardCommander` node is available.
+For better user control, an `SDRKeyboardCommander` node is available.
 This node listens for keyboard presses and sends the corresponding lifecycle transition requests to the `/sdr` node.

 ##### Running